Bismuth bronze: Structure

 Modern "bismuth bronze" is technically neither an alloy nor a bronze, but a composite material containing brass and bismuth (though some bronzes are still used).
 Because bismuth, like lead, is insoluble in copper, it exists as discrete micro-globules of bismuth within the grain boundaries of the alloy which behave as bismuth particles.
 These particles deform easily within the crystal structure and across the surface of the metal to act as a low-shear solid lubricant in cases of low lubrication.
 Selenium is added to red copper-bismuth alloys because it strengthens properties of the bismuth of the material.
 Because liquid bismuth can lead to embrittlement in an alloy, care must be taken in processing and recycling of these materials.

 Properties

 Modern bismuth bronzes on the market are developed to hold similar properties to leaded bronzes, and many of them bear nearly identical mechanical properties to common leaded alloys, such as machinability and high thermal conductivity.
 They also have a high lubricity, which makes them ideal for outer layers in machine parts which are subject to wear such as bearings and swashplates.
-Bismuth-tin bronze is not easily corrosive to water; preliminary bismuth is not easily oxidized.
+Bismuth-tin bronze is not easily corroded by water; preliminary bismuth is not easily oxidized.

 Used in faucets, pump components, pipe fittings, plumbing goods, water pump impellers, housings and small gears, Alloy C89835 Bismuth-Tin Bronze has density 0.321 lb/in3, while Alloy C89844 (which is used for fittings or valves for potable water) has a density of 0.31 lb/in3.